 Understand Europe.
-Study Euroculture
+Study Euroculture.

-Euroculture: European Politics, Culture, and Society in a Global Context is a one-of-a-kind, two-year (120 ECTS), fully English-taught, international Erasmus Mundus Joint Master Degree in European Studies.
-As one of the longest-running Erasmus Mundus programmes with over 25 years of experience, Euroculture takes a leading role in offering high-quality and innovative Master-level education to a global audience of students.
-With over 1600 alumni from over 70+ different countries, students of Euroculture join not just a Master programme, but a global community of motivated experts with a keen understanding of the most pressing societal issues facing Europe and the world today.
+As one of the longest-running Erasmus Mundus programmes with over 25 years of experience and a well-established global network of partners, Euroculture takes a leading role in offering high-quality and innovative Master-level education to a worldwide audience of students.
+With over 1600 highly satisfied alumni from over 70+ different countries, students of Euroculture join not just a Master programme, but a global community of motivated experts with a keen understanding of the most pressing societal issues facing Europe and the world today.

 Erasmus Mundus